redhat-openinfra-lab/openinfra-docs/docs/OSP16.2Instructions.md

     done
     ```

-    > NOTE: Make sure you view the ~/instackenv.yaml file to ensure it is correct before continueing with the installation.
+    > NOTE: Make sure you view the ~/instackenv.yaml file to ensure it is correct before continuing with the installation.

 3. Register the nodes for the overcloud.
 Make sure you source the stackrc file for the undercloud environment.
 Once the import is complete, list the baremetal nodes and ensure all information is correct for the deployment.
 All nodes will be in a *power off* or *manageable* state.